- Is your drafting chair hurting your back?

 What makes the best drafting chair for back pain?

-You should also have work-rest cycles that allow for regular intervals for stretching.
+Additionally, you must have work-rest cycles that facilitates regular intervals for stretching.

 Choosing the top drafting chairs

-With built-in lumbar support and an adjustable foot-ring, this chair is a good pick, more so if you prefer to work while being relaxed.
+With built-in lumbar support and an adjustable foot ring, this chair is an excellent pick, more so if you prefer to work while being relaxed.

 Easy to assemble and with good height and depression levels, it’s a great choice for casual and all-around use.